-When to Send to School or Keep Home
+When to Keep Home from School

 Deciding when a child is too sick to go to school can be a difficult decision to make.
 The guidelines below can help when trying to decide.
 Please feel free to call your school nurse if further information is needed.